specklesystems/speckle-docs/automate/function-specification.md

 1. A Function MUST be packaged as an OCI Image, compliant with the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec/blob/main/spec.md)

-1. A Function SHOULD be able to be run in an environment compliant with the [Open Container Initiative Runtime Specification](https://github.com/opencontainers/runtime-spec/blob/main/spec.md).
+1. A Function MUST be able to be run in an environment compliant with the [Open Container Initiative Runtime Specification](https://github.com/opencontainers/runtime-spec/blob/main/spec.md).

 1. A Function SHOULD NOT specify an `Entrypoint` in its OCI Image.
 If an `Entrypoint` is specified it will be ignored.
 Instead the `Entrypoint` should be provided to Automate as the first values of the Function Version command, which will be passed to the Function when it is run.